niels-oz/sample-genai/readme.md

 ## How it works

 The application provides you with mock up CRM.
 The application uses Streamlit to create the GUI.
 It uses ChatGPT's complete webservice to query the LLM.
+API reference: https://platform.openai.com/docs/api-reference/chat/create

 ## Installation